Membership: Three members elected from the faculty at large for three-year overlapping terms.

 - To nominate two candidates for each position to be filled by election.
 The list of nominees will be presented at a faculty meeting and nominations from the floor will be received before an election will be conducted.

 - To conduct all faculty elections by secret ballot.
+The Chair of the Governance Committee serves jointly with the Faculty Secretary to certify the faculty elections.

 - To report as elected anyone receiving a majority of votes cast for that position.
 A majority vote is required for election; a run-off secret ballot shall be provided containing the names of the two candidates receiving the largest number of votes for each of the positions to be filled.